mkoczkodaj/mkoczkodaj/README.md

 A quote that makes things easier for me:

-*"Bądź dobrej myśli, bo po co być złej"* Stanisław Lem
+*"Bądź dobrej myśli, bo po co być złej :)"* Stanisław Lem
 <!--
 **mkoczkodaj/mkoczkodaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.